 Research has found that girls assess their mathematical abilities as being lower than that of boys.
 At the same time, girls hold themselves to higher standards than boys do in the same subjects, such as math, believing that they have to be exceptional to succeed in "male" dominated fields.
 Whether or not they choose occupations in the automotive industry, SAWF members will undertake the role of encouraging young women through guidance, informal mentoring, and in infusion of our own passion for STEM to help female students develop professionally and become masters of their own economic futures.

-Because of this, SAWF has started the scholarship fund, awarding scholarships to deserving female students. – Deadline has passed for 2020-2021 scholarships.
-2021/2022 Scholarship applications will begin to be accepted in late fall of 2021.
+Because of this, SAWF has started the scholarship fund, awarding scholarships to deserving female students. – Deadline has passed for 2021/2022 scholarships.
+The 2022/2023 Scholarship applications will begin to be accepted in late November 2021.